Staff Profiles

 My first book is A Frontier Made Lawless: Violence in Upland Southwest China (University of British Columbia Press, 2017).
 The book examines inter-group violence in Liangshan, in southwest Sichuan, within the context of long-term social and political transformation.

-My new research is about teachers and the Chinese party-states of the People's Republic and the Republic of China (Taiwan) during the Cold War.
+Researching conflict also meant examining the relationship of the state with local communities.
+My new research continues this in a study of teachers and the Chinese party-states of the People's Republic and the Republic of China (Taiwan) during the Cold War.
 The expansion of education in the post-war era in both countries led to a rise of a new branch of the state.
 This project investigates the gender and ethnic dimensions of teaching, and its relationship with the ruling party.

 PhD students supervised